Screen Printing vs Digital Printing

-What Is the Difference Between Screen Printing and Digital Printing?
+- What Is Screen Printing and How Does it Work?

 Screen printing and digital printing are two different printing processes.
 During the screen printing process, the image is turned into a stencil or screen.
 The screen is then placed on the fabric.
 Next, the printer swipes ink across the screen to transfer the image to the fabric.
 Digital printing does not require any screens.
 In this process, printers transfer a digital image using a device, such as an inkjet printer, that is capable of graphics output.